Cambridge-Hands-On-Science/Experiments/Experiments/Chemistry/Mini Explosions.md

 **Before Mitigation**: Likelihood: 2, Severity: 2, Overall: 4

+**Mitigation**: The lemon juice and bicarbonate of soda are food-safe, but they still should not be eaten as they might be out of date and will not have been refrigerated.

-**Mitigation**: Do not let the kids do the reactions themselves or leave them alone with the experiment.
+Do not let the kids do the reactions themselves or leave them alone with the experiment.

 It is important to keep the kids under control.
 Try to keep control over both reagents.
 Warn children not to eat/put hands in mouth.

-In the event of eating, advise them that the reactants are all edible but to seek medical attention if they start to feel very bad as experiment has been in cupboard for unknown amount of time.
+In the event of eating, advise them to seek medical attention if they start to feel ill.

 **After Mitigation**: Likelihood: 1, Severity: 2, Overall: 2